 What Pakistan can see, BNP cannot: Quader

-Awami League General Secretary Obaidul Quader today said BNP always see darkness in the daylight and that's why they could not see the development of the country.
+Awami League General Secretary Obaidul Quader yesterday said BNP always sees darkness in the daylight and that's why they cannot see the development of the country.

 "Although Pakistan admires the development of Bangladesh, the opposition could not see the development as they [BNP] see darkness in the daylight," he said.

-Quader, also Road Transport and Bridges Minister, made this comment while addressing a press briefing organised at the Awami League President Sheikh Hasina's political office at Dhanmondi in the capital this afternoon.
+Quader, also the road transport and bridges minister, made the remarks while addressing a press briefing organised at the AL president's political office in the capital's Dhanmondi.

-"Once East Pakistan, now Bangladesh, was a burden to them ...but now it has made a lot of progress and I feel shame to see such development," said Quader quoting Pakistani PM as saying.

-BNP usually makes propaganda, so there is a lot of real true lessons for BNP to take from the statement made by the Pakistani prime minister, he added.
+BNP usually makes propaganda, so there are a lot of real true lessons for BNP to take from the statement made by the Pakistani prime minister, he added.

-Pakistani Prime Minister Shehbaz Sharif lauded the economic development of Bangladesh in his address at a view exchange meeting with the representatives of the business community at the residence of the chief minister of Sindh province in Karachi yesterday.
+Pakistani Prime Minister Shehbaz Sharif lauded the economic development of Bangladesh in his address at a view exchange meeting with the representatives of the business community at the residence of the chief minister of Sindh province in Karachi on Thursday.

-"They feel shame now to see the economic growth of Bangladesh while 'East Pakistan' was thought a burden for the Pakistan.
-But they [East Pakistan now Bangladesh] have made a surprised progress in industrial growth," said Shehbaz Sharif in his address.

-Highlighting the current conflicting situation across the world, the AL general secretary said, "We are watching with concern that the Russia-Ukraine and Israel-Palestine-Hamas conflict has overheated the global situation."

 Comments